adv-datasci/scholar/README.md

 &
 https://jhubiostatistics.shinyapps.io/scholr/ (stable version).

-#### Coming soon
+#### New feature!
-We are working on adding a report download button.
+We added report download buttons for interactive HTML and static PDF reports.

 If you have a request for a feature, please submit a pull request or an [issue](https://github.com/adv-datasci/scholar/issues).